Get a great gift and fund 2016 conservation efforts. Donate today.

 We're also addressing stream crossings so fish can move throughout the watershed.
 Undersized and perched culverts can prevent fish from swimming upstream.
 That limits access to cooler water and important spawning habitat for trout.
 So we’re replacing them with structures that are nearly invisible to native fish.
 Doubling or tripling the size of a stream crossing makes it more resilient to flooding.
 High water, wood, and sediment can freely and safely pass under the road.
 Better still, brook trout and other native fish can easily swim past.
 Simulating a natural stream bed helps.
 That’s why we’re rebuilding entire channels boulder by boulder then filling the gaps with cobbles and gravel.
 If we do our job well, the finished product looks like a natural stream—loaded with plenty of resting places for native fish.

-We’ve built about a dozen log jams so far and placed scores of boulders and hundreds of pieces of large wood in the channel.
-That work restored over five miles of main stem habitat.
-Wood replenishment was also performed on two perennial tributaries to Nash Stream.
+We’ve built more than a dozen log jams and placed scores of boulders and hundreds of pieces of large wood in the channel.
+That work restored over 6 miles of main stem habitat.
+Wood replenishment was also performed on nearly a mile of three perennial tributaries to Nash Stream.
 Native brook trout now have plenty of deep pools in which to rest and find cover.
-We’ve also fixed nine stream crossings on six perennial tributaries which reconnected over twelve miles of spawning habitat.
+We’ve also fixed eight stream crossings on six perennial tributaries to Nash Stream and two on the main stem which reconnected over 12 miles of spawning habitat.
 Brookies and other native fish can now access water that they haven’t been able to get to in nearly half a century.
 That means more trout get to where they want to be when they need to, and ultimately better fishing for all of us.

 You're about to leave new.tu.org and return to the Trout Unlimited website.
 Do you want to continue?